 I had been wanting to dive a shipwreck for ages.
 I had missed the chance in Australia and my timing was off in the Perhentian islands.
 The ship was not ideal near Malapascua and it was not of interest in Sipadan.
-For awhile, I assumed I wouldn’t get my shipwreck opportunity during our Asian adventure.
-That is, until we arrived in Bali, Indonesia.
+For a while, I assumed I wouldn’t get my “shipwreck opportunity” during our one-year Asian adventure – until we arrived in Bali, Indonesia.

-I had never really looked into diving in Bali, as I had overlooked it thanks to the famous Komodo National Park we would be visiting a week later.
-I also had associated the island more with surfing but when I heard about some of the wonderful diving off the Amen Coast including the Liberty wreck, I knew I finally had my chance.
+I had never really looked into diving in Bali, as I had overlooked it thanks to the famous Komodo National Park we would be visiting later in the week.
+I had also associated the island more with surfing but when I heard about some of the wonderful diving off the Amen Coast including the Liberty wreck, I knew I finally had my chance.

 The USAT liberty was a U.S. Army transport ship torpedoed by the Japanese and beached on the eastern coast of Bali.
-It’s amazing that this massive shipwreck is just 25 metres from the beach allowing you to simply walk out into the water and experience the beautiful sight.
+It’s amazing that this massive shipwreck is just 25-metres from the beach allowing you to simply walk out into the water and experience the beautiful sight.
+Another cool part about this shipwreck is that you can see it without diving!
+Due to it being sunk just off the beach, it offers the perfect opportunity to grab your snorkel gear and swim out and over a shipwreck.
 I was new to both beach diving and wreck diving so this had me excited.
 Since we were staying in the infamous Kuta area, we decided to go with Bali Scuba, who picked us up and drove us two hours up the coast to reach Tulamben.

 After arriving, we suited up and prepared for the first dive off a nearby wall.
-I must say, beach diving is much more difficult than a boat dive.
+I must say, beach diving is much more difficult than boat diving.
 From having to carry the heavy air cylinder across the rocky beach to entering the water while battling the crashing waves is no easy task.
 However, once we were floating and deflating to go under, everything became pleasant.
-The wall of coral was nice but considering the bad visibility that day along with my desperation to see the ship wreck, I was eager to move on.
+The wall of coral was nice but considering the bad visibility that day along with my desperation to see the shipwreck, I was eager to move on.

 As you probably know from other posts, I love scuba diving and highly recommend to anyone who has the chance.
-Coming up will be more scuba diving in famous Sipadan Malaysia as well as Komodo National Park in Indonesia.
+Coming up will be more scuba diving in world-famous Sipadan, Malaysia as well as Komodo National Park in Indonesia.
 While on land though, why not make some friends with elephants?